upendrak/flaskapp/README.md

-# Deploying a Flask application in Heroku: An end-to-end tutorial
+# Deploying a Flask application in Heroku cloud: An end-to-end tutorial

 Run with `./run.py`